scenty/OPEN-OHC/README.md

 # :boom::boom: New Citation!! :boom::boom:

-Our OPEN dataset was cited by IPCC's Sixth Accessment Report (AR6), among the direct estimations of global OHC!!
+Our OPEN dataset was cited by IPCC's Sixth Assessment Report (AR6), among the direct estimations of global OHC!!
 Check it out in P502 and P627 of the [full report](https://www.ipcc.ch/report/ar6/wg1/#FullReport)!!

 Cheers!!